 What we didn’t cover

 As stated above we didn’t get to go further to the South (although this was in our original plan).
 After Wolwedans we had originally planned to drive to Lüderitz to see the sand-covered houses at Kolmanskop.
-Then we wanted to see the Fish River Canyon and make our way on to Ketmanshop to visit the Quiver Tree Forest.
+Then we wanted to see the Fish River Canyon and make our way on to Keetmanshoop to visit the Quiver Tree Forest.
 From there we would’ve gone back North to Windhoek again to complete a full circle.

 We had underestimated the distances in Namibia – you can’t cover everything in 3 weeks!

 This whole plan fell apart after we realised that one night in Swakopmund had not been at all enough to cover everything we wanted to see there.
 You see: As careful as we planned our itinerary in the end 3 weeks are never enough for such a huge country like Namibia.
-The next time we also want to go even further to the North to the Caprivi strip and then also cover the Southern parts, that we missed out on this time around!
+The next time we also want to go even further to the North to the Caprivi strip and then also cover the Southern parts, that we missed out this time around!

 We take away what seasoned travellers call the “Africa virus”.
 We’ve definitely been infected 🙂